MicrosoftLearning/Microsoft-Copilot-Immersion-Experience-GOV/Instructions/Demos/5-copilot-in-teams.md

 ### Demo steps

-1. Find a Teams Chat thread where you have not shared any confidential information.
+1. Find a Teams Chat thread where you haven't shared any confidential information.
 Select the option **Open chat in a new window**.

     ![Screenshot showing Open chat in new window option.](../Demos/Media/teams_open_chat_window.png)